i1li/punytag/README.md

 ## Features

-- Adds columns for "unicode" and "tags" to Namebase or Bob Wallet export file.
+- Adds columns for "unicode" and "tags" to Namebase or Bob Wallet export files.
 - Identifies punycode status as IDNA, Alt, or invalid.
 - Provides basic tags for domain names.